 Give an example of an atom that is not chemically stable.

 When two atoms bind chemically, they produce evidence of the reaction.
 There are ways to determine a chemical reaction occurred.
 We will explore these and look for signs.

-Once they bind, the compound takes on an entirely different set of properties (i.e. salt or water).
+Once they bind, the compound takes on an entirely different set of properties (i.e. Na & Cl --> salt or H & O --> water).
 There are different types of bonding.

 The formation of covalent bonds can be shown easily with electron dot diagrams.
 These simply show the outermost electrons of the atom as dots surrounding the symbol for that element.
 Another representation is a structural diagram.
 In these, a shared pair of electrons is represented as a line between the two atoms.

 So what is happening at the atomic level in these chemical reactions?

 These atoms stay strongly connected because they share electrons

 By sharing, the atoms have full outer shells and every atom is happy.

 This is why hydrogen and oxygen are reactive by themselves, but stable once bonded into a water compound.

 An ionic bond is formed when one atom (usually an alkali metal) gives its electron to another atom (usually a halogen).
 This creates two ions that attract.
 This bond is looser than a covalent bond.